 Other important information such as Filament Voltage and Filament Current are also given in the Research display screen.
-These values vary widely depending upon filament design type, material used for constructing the filament, filament condition and operating emission current.
+These values vary widely dependent upon filament design type, material used for constructing the filament, filament condition and operating emission current.
 The product of the filament voltage and current is the power dissipation (V•A) required to maintain the set emission current.
 The interpretation of these displayed values is a qualitative measure.
 The values will change over time dependent upon the pressure, filament coating condition and possibly even surface properties of the grid electrode.
 It is a good practice to make note of these values at initial installation and from time-to-time during the operating lifetime of the ion gauge sensor.

-A new ion gauge may operate at $100 \, \mu A$ emission current with only $3.5 \, A$ of filament current.
-By increasing the emission current to $10 \, mA$, the filament current requirement may increase to $4.5 \, A$.
-Again, the values mentioned here are representative; the actual values you may see for the ion gauge you are using will be different and will vary over time and from device to device.
-In general, keeping a record of the filament heating power (given by the Filament Voltage and Filament Current readings) will aid you in monitoring the condition of your gauge filaments over time and give you an indication of when to schedule replacement of either the device or the filament assembly.
-Maximum filament current is $6.5 \, A$.
+A new IGM400 may operate at 100 $\mu$ A emission current with only 3 to 4 watts of power required (e.g., 1.5 V @ 2.0 A).
+By increasing the emission current to 4 mA, the power requirement may increase to 4 or 5 watts (e.g., 2.0 V @ 2 to 2.5 A).
+Again, the values mentioned here are representative; the actual values you may see for the IGM400 you are using will be different and will vary over time and from device to device.
+In general, keeping a record of the filament heating power (given by the Filament Voltage and Filament Current readings) will aid you in monitoring the condition of your gauge filaments over time and, perhaps, give you an indication of when to schedule replacement of either the device or the filament assembly.

 In cases where the ion gauge sensor does not turn ON or does not stay in the ON condition after you have made sure that the pressure is below the maximum permissible pressure for the emission current setting you have chosen, you will be able to monitor the values displayed in the RESEARCH screen and determine if the turn ON / stay ON trouble is related to filament condition.
-There are maximum operating levels for filament voltage and current; if either of these is exceeded, the B-RAX control circuitry will sense the condition and force an OFF condition.
+There are maximum operating levels for filament voltage and current; if either of these is exceeded, the IGM400 control circuitry will sense the condition and force an OFF condition.

-The following table (Research - Ion Gauge Diagnostic Display) is intended to assist you in using the information provided in this display as a means to ascertain if the ion gauge transducer is performing as expected under your vacuum chamber operating conditions.
+The following table (Research - Ion Gauge Diagnostic Display) is intended to assist you in using the information provided in this display (when using the IGM400) as a means to ascertain if the ion gauge transducer is performing as expected under your vacuum chamber operating conditions.
 There are various causes of trouble that at times may make it difficult to use a single measurement parameter as an indicator of what the problem is.
 In general, if you have monitored and recorded the values displayed in the Research Screen over time, you may be able to detect a pattern or trend that, if correlated to a particular failure mode, may prove to be a valuable indication of probable cause.